Create Content That Gets You Quoted

 Featured is a great way for experts to get exposure.

-Pick one or two.
-Start there.
-You can always add more later.
+Choose one or two to begin with.
+You can always add more options as you go.

 4. Respond like a human who respects deadlines